hms-dbmi/gehlenborglab-website/_members/lawrence-weru.md

 name_degree: Lawrence Weru, SM

 photo: lawrence-weru-hms.jpeg # this file is relative to `assets/img/members/`
+alt: Photograph of a young black male with a full smile framed by a goatee.
+He wears a black fleece vest over a white checkered dress shirt and a graduation cap.
+He stands in front of the fenced grass of a marble building.

 job_title: Associate in Biomedical Informatics
 role: staff # or postdoc, administration, staff, alumni, etc.